-This month’s trainer tip comes from Danielle Devine-Baum.
-Danielle is a PROnatal Certified Trainer, Flywheel Master Instructor, and the founder of DDB Fitness (offering small group and private training).
-She is also a mother (with baby #2 on the way!) who is incredibly passionate about supporting women during this incredible journey.
-Read the important lesson Danielle learned during her first pregnancy, that’s she’s now applying her second time around.
+This month’s trainer tip comes from Danielle Devine-Baum, a PROnatal Online Trainer and former Flywheel Master Instructor who is also a mother (with baby #2 on the way!).
+Danielle is incredibly passionate about supporting women during this incredible journey.
+Read the important lesson she learned during her first pregnancy, that’s she’s now applying her second time around.

 What was your motivation for working with the pre and post natal population?